department-of-veterans-affairs/vagov-content/pages/education/survivor-dependent-benefits/dependents-education-assistance.md

 ### Can I get education benefits through the DEA program?

+You may be able to get these benefits if both you and the Veteran or Servicemember meet certain eligibility requirements.

 ### If you’re the child or spouse of a Veteran

 You may qualify for DEA benefits if one of the below descriptions is true of the Veteran.